ultraio/docs-blockchain/downloads/docs.md

 _Note: Using the `ultra.eosio` permission should be possible when launching the chain with the javascript framework included in the image._

-### Creating a Non-EBA Account
+### Creating an Ultra Pro Wallet

-Allow user to create new non-EBA account when the system contract is deployed, with expected cost should not be larger than max payment.
+Allow user to create new Ultra Pro Wallet when the system contract is deployed, with expected cost should not be larger than max payment.
 Cost calculation will base on config from newactconfig.
-All names will be auto-generated on chain with format of `1aa2aa3aa4aa` with `a` as an alphabet character.
+All names will be auto-generated, for details on the format see [this page](../../../blockchain/general/antelope-ultra/account-types.md).

 ```sh
 cleos push action eosio newnonebact '{"creator":"alice", "owner":{"threshold":1,"keys":[{"key":"EOS7i1PgEe399sjbhhS6umNFU6okzit96chj8NtpBRzy6XpDYXUH9","weight":1}],"accounts":[],"waits":[]}, "active":{"threshold":1,"keys":[{"key":"EOS7i1PgEe399sjbhhS6umNFU6okzit96chj8NtpBRzy6XpDYXUH9","weight":1}],"accounts":[],"waits":[]}, "max_payment":"1.00000000 UOS"}' -p alice